| The Implant Imperative:Enrolling the Patient as a Partner

 a tool that could show patients the "why" of the need to master

+their oral hygiene.
 Whether the infection is around natural teeth

 or implants, the bacteria are basically the same, according